**IMPORTANT PARK NOTICES**

 - Kīholo State Park Reserve provides weekends-only camping along the stark, lava-covered Kona coastline.

-Two Hawai’i parks offer cabin lodging.
+Two Hawai’i Island State Parks offer cabin lodging.

 PLEASE NOTE: As of October 1, 2009, linen, bedding and towels are no longer provided for any cabins in Hawaii State Parks.